ptomulik/testmd/README.md

 1. Retrieving (prefetching) data from a backend command.
 2. Extracting particular information from the results prefetched in 1..

-The data retrieval involves the following steps:
+The data retrieval (aspect 1.) involves the following steps:

-- defining queries in a backend-independent language; the queries are categorized into types,
+1. Defining a query in a backend-independent DSL.
+We assume, that each fact may define one or more such a queries.
+The queries are categorized into types, and the parameters that define the query are specific to the query type.
-- query validation to prevent user's mistakes,
+2. Validating the query to prevent user's mistakes.
-- munging the query:
+3. Munging the query:
   - provider-specific munging which involves:
-    - fact-provider-specific munging customizable by user,
+    - fact-provider-specific munging customizable by user.
-- merging all user-defined queries of given type to retrieve data required by multiple facts with a single command invocation,
+4. Merging all user-defined queries *of a given type* to retrieve data required by multiple facts with a single command invocation.
-- preparing command line string used to invoke the command,
+5. Preparing command line string used to invoke the command,
-- invoking the command,
+6. invoking the command,
-- parsing command output,
+7. parsing command output,

 This module defines a DSL to implement new types and providers and a recipe to use them.
 The DSL allows one to define/customize the following aspects of data